kalthommusa/Linux_Server_Configuration_Project3/README.md

 **Warning**: When changing the SSH port, make sure that the firewall is open for port 2200 first, so that you don't lock yourself out of the server.
 When you change the SSH port, the Lightsail instance will no longer be accessible through the web app 'Connect using SSH' button.
 The button assumes the default port is being used.
 There are instructions on the same page for connecting from your terminal to the instance.
 Connect using those instructions and then follow the rest of the steps.

-Now that SSH port has been changed to 2200, Try exiting the SSH connection and re-connecting, run the following command :
+Now that SSH port has been changed to 2200, Try exiting the SSH connection and re-connecting to your server, run the following command :
-     * `ssh -i ~/.ssh/Lightsail_Key.rsa -p 2200 ubuntu@52.47.127.157`
+     * `ssh -i ~/.ssh/Lightsail_Key.rsa -p 2200 ubuntu@35.180.187.18`

 ## Create a New User "grader"

    1. To create a user called grader, run the following command :
       * `sudo adduser grader`
+      set a password , then you can fill the rest of the informations or just leave it empty by press entr it is optional.

    To check if the new user has been created successfully or not, run the following command :
       * `ls /home/grader`